 Frequently Asked Questions

-What does "Pickups" mean under the map?It means that one party or the other picked it up, that is, the seat changed from Democratic to Republican or vice versa.
+What does "Pickups" mean under the map?It means that one party or the other picked it up, that is, the seat changed from Democratic to Republican or vice versa compared to the previous election.
 From looking at the color of the state on the map, you can see which party is winning it.

 How do I know you are not cheating with the numbers?Valid question.
-First, all the Senate polls used are in the master polling file available here .
+First, all the polling data can be downloaded for you to inspect. here .
 You can see who ran the poll and then and go check the pollster's Website.
-Second, there are two sites similar to this one, both run by Rabid Republicans.
-While I can't stomach their politics and analysis, I have checked their numbers very carefully and they are completely honest.
-If you doubt a poll, go see if they have it.
+Second, there is a site similar to this one, www.electionprojection.com, run by a Rabid Republican.
+While I can't stomach his politics and analysis, I have checked his numbers very carefully and they are completely honest.
+If you doubt a poll, go see if he has it.
 But note that we have different sources (some cost quite a bit of money) and different posting cycles.
-They are Election Projection and Hedgehog.
 As an aside, if you assume I am cheating, that says something about you.
 In essence, you are saying: "If I were running such a site, I'd certainly cheat to make it look like my horse was winning so I assume the other guys do the same thing."

 Why are your results different from other sites'?There are many valid reasons.
 First, Methodologies differ.
 Second, not everyone has access to the same polls.
 I subscribe to the premium (paid) services offered by several pollsters, giving me (early) access to polls not available to the general public.
 Third, this site is updated once a day by 7 a.m.
 EDT.
 Other sites have different update patterns, sometimes as low as once a week.
 Fourth, some pollsters try to guess who is a likely voter and report the scores separately for likely voters and registered voters.
 Currently I use likely voters.
 Some other sites may use registered voters, which gives a different result.